haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/release-notes/CloudReleaseNotes2.1.3.md

 {% endcollapsible %}

-### Step 3: Push the changes and redeploy the environment
+### 步骤3.
+Push the changes and redeploy the environment

 {% collapsible To push the changes: %}